Skip to content

 • Telehealth and digital health services

-• NGO, community development and advocacy roles
+• NGO, community development, and advocacy work

-Leadership, Education & Research
+Leadership, Education and Research

-• Senior and specialist OT roles
+• Senior and specialist clinical roles

 • Clinical leadership and service management

-• Teaching and clinical education
+• Teaching, supervision, and practice education

-• Research and PhD pathways
+• Research roles and doctoral (PhD) pathways

-• Policy, service design and quality improvement
+• Policy development, service design, and quality improvement

 Career Outlook

-• Strong employability
+• Strong graduate employability

-• Diverse work settings
+• Diverse practice settings

-• Clear progression pathways
+• Clear progression and specialisation pathways

 Industry Partners